FStarLang/FStar/doc/book/part2/part2_merkle.rst

 *the prover*.
 A ``RES r ri hs`` is a claimed proof of the membership of ``r`` in the tree at the location specified by ``ri``.

-Going back to our motivating scenarios, artifacts distributed by our content provider would be elements of the type ``resource_with_evidence n``, enabling clients to verify that a given artifact is authentic, as shown next.
+Going back to our motivating scenario, artifacts distributed by our content provider would be elements of the type ``resource_with_evidence n``, enabling clients to verify that a given artifact is authentic, as shown next.